AlayaNetwork/Samurai/docs/HowToUseYourLedgerDeviceWithTheSamuraiWallet.md

 ## Connecting to the Samurai Wallet

 1. First, connect and unlock your Ledger Device.
-2. Open the Elastos App on your Ledger Device
+2. Open the PlatON App on your Ledger Device

 ![image-20210903105750702](./images/image-20210903105750702.png)